SuniCoder9567/crypt0nit3_stp1_sun1k3t/Linux Luminarium/Digesting Documentation.md

 > FLAG -> pwn.college{gweqtzwYaxv1sayXDrbQrJszI7O.dVTM4QDL3AjN1czW}

 # SEARCHING MANUALS
 For this chal, as specified by the chal, I ran _man man_ to know how to use man to search for a hidden manpage.
+From the series of arguments listed, I found out a unique one which goes like  _man -k printf.
+Search the short descriptions and manual page names for the keyword printf as regular expression.
+Print out any matches._ So basically it checks the description of files too which contain the matching characters.
+I ran _man -k challenge_ which gave me the file I was searcing for.
 ```
 hacker@man~searching-for-manuals:~$ man -k challenge
 bqyvtfrpvw (1)       - print the flag!